Chromeyc/EchoForge-Spoofer/readme.md

 🛠 Usage

-    Run the Cleaner
+    Run the Spoofer
-        Double-click start.bat to install the required libraries and run the Roblox Cleaner script.
+        Double-click start.bat to install the required libraries and run the Roblox Spoofer script.

     Follow the On-Screen Instructions
         The script will prompt you to close Roblox Player, delete specific files, and optionally reinstall Roblox Player.